-When considering Opportunity funds, people are continuously thinking about real estate.
+When considering Opportunity funds, people are continuously thinking about real estate and staging tips for selling a house.
 However, Bain Capital manages more than $100 billion, and they plan to raise $1 billion for a tech-focused fund.

 After researching industry verticals in tech, Bain, in the past year has discovered several investment opportunities.
 These opportunities are too small for its private equity funds.
 Nevertheless, there are high amounts of cash pouring into tech start-ups from the $100 billion SoftBank Vision Fund, hedge funds, mutual fund companies and multibillion-dollar growth funds from Sequoia, Insight Venture Partners and others.